Oliver Hazard Perry: Hero of Lake Erie

 Perry's force pounded Barclay's ships until they could offer no effective resistance and surrendered.
-Although he had won the battle aboard Niagara, he received the British surrender on the deck of the recaptured Lawrence to allow the British to see the terrible price his men had paid.
+Although he had won the battle aboard Niagara, he received Barclay's surrender on the deck of the recaptured Lawrence to allow him to see the terrible price Perry's men had paid.
 Perry's battle report to General William Henry Harrison was famously brief: "We have met the enemy and they are ours; two ships, two brigs, one schooner and one sloop."

-This was the first time in history that an entire British naval squadron had surrendered.
-Every captured ship was successfully returned to Presque Isle.
+The six captured ships were successfully returned to Presque Isle.

-Although the engagement was small compared to Napoleonic naval battles such as the Battle of Trafalgar, the victory had disproportionate strategic importance, opening Canada up to possible invasion, while simultaneously protecting the entire Ohio Valley.
-The loss of the British squadron directly led to the critical Battle of the Thames, the rout of British forces by Harrison's army, the deaths of Tecumseh and Roundhead, and the breakup of his Indian alliance.
-Along with the Battle of Plattsburgh, it was one of only two significant fleet victories of the war.
+Although the engagement was small compared to Napoleonic naval battles such as the Battle of Trafalgar, the victory had disproportionate strategic importance, opening Canada up to further American invasions, while simultaneously protecting the entire Ohio Valley.
+The loss of Barclay's squadron directly led to the critical Battle of the Thames, a victory over British and Indian forces by Harrison's army, the deaths of Tecumseh and Roundhead, and the breakup of his confederacy.
+Along with the Battle of Plattsburgh, it was one of only two battle of the war in which an entire squadron was defeated.

 Perry was involved in nine battles that led to and followed the Battle of Lake Erie, and they all had a seminal impact.
 "What is often overlooked when studying Perry is how his physical participation and brilliant strategic leadership influenced the outcomes of all nine Lake Erie military campaign victories: